Vox Novus: Music Avatar

+A collaborative project with a call for scores of new works written to celebrate the West Point Band's bicentennial for a concert in honor of Armed Forces Day.
+Composer's Voice and the West Point Band present the World Premiere of selected works from our call-for-scores: "Celebrating 200 Years of the West Point Band with New Music" These premieres are part of the West Point Band's "Armed Forces Day Concert."
+The selected works to be premiered by the West Point Band on the 2:00pm, May 21, 2017 “Armed Forces Day” concert at the Eisenhower Hall Theatre at West Point, were: 'Bicentennial Variations' by Christopher Lowry, 'Generations' by Scott Rodeheaver, and 'West Point' by Phil Taylor.

 American Composer Timeline

-Started in 2000, the American Composer Timeline was Vox Novus' first contemporary music initiative.
+The American Composer Timeline was Vox Novus' first contemporary music initiative.
 Its purpose was to highlight the tradition of composition in the United States from it very first beginnings of the formation of the colonies until contemporary times.
 It boasts more than 1300 composer listings with links to their biographies and more detailed information.